Comparative Literature | Introduction to African Literature

 for the literary imagination, as suggested by three Nobel Prizes in

-literature awarded to Wole Soyinka of Niger, Naguib Mahfouz of Egypt
+literature awarded to Wole Soyinka of Nigeria, Naguib Mahfouz of Egypt

 and Nadine Gordimer of South Africa.

-This course will introduce you to a board array of literatures from
+This course will introduce you to a broad array of literatures from

 around the continent.
 We shall read proverbs, oral and written tales,

 poetry and novels, and shall see several films.
-From performance to
+Through close

-fantastic tales to detective story, we shall examine the art of each
+readings, we shall examine the artistry of each text and its

-text and its particular contribution to contemporary debates on
+particular contribution to contemporary debates on identity, race,

-identity, race, gender, and power.
-All readings will be in English and
+gender, and power.
+All readings will be in English and of manageable